 The observatory is actually split into two sites, a short walk apart—one devoted to astronomy, the other to the study of time.
 The enchanting Peter Harrison Planetarium is London's only planetarium, its bronze-clad turret glinting in the sun.
 Shows on black holes and how to interpret the night sky are enthralling and enlightening.
 Even better for kids are the high-technology rooms of the Astronomy Centre, where space exploration is brought to life through cutting-edge interactive programs and fascinating exhibits—including the chance to touch a 4.5-billion-year-old meteorite.

-built in 1893 and now housed inside an onion-shaped fiberglass dome.
+in 1893 and now housed inside an onion-shape fiberglass dome.
 It doesn't compare with the range of modern optical telescopes, but it's still the largest in the United Kingdom.
 Regular viewing evenings reveal startlingly detailed views of the lunar surface.
-In the Time Galleries, linger over the superb workmanship of John Harrison (1693–1776), whose famous Maritime Clocks won him the Longitude Prize for solving the problem of accurate timekeeping at sea, which greatly improved navigation.
+In the Time Galleries, linger over the superb workmanship of John Harrison (1693–1776), whose famous Maritime Clocks won him the Longitude Prize for solving the problem of accurate timekeeping at sea, which paved the way for modern navigation.

-A brass line laid among the cobblestones here marks the meridian, one side being the Eastern, one the Western hemisphere.
-As darkness falls, a funky green laser shoots out, following exactly the path of the meridian line; on a clear night it can be seen up to 36 miles away.
+A brass line laid among the cobblestones here marks the meridian.
+As darkness falls, a green laser shoots out, following exactly the path of the meridian line.

-The steep hill that is home to the observatory gives fantastic views across London, topped off with £1-a-slot telescopes to scour the skyline.
-Time a walk to catch the golden glow of late-afternoon sun on Canary Wharf Tower and head back into Greenwich via the rose garden behind Ranger's House.
-Generally the Planitarium has three themed shows per day, on rotation every 45 minutes.
-Tickets can be purchased ahead online.
+The hill that is home to the observatory gives fantastic views across London, topped off with £1-a-slot telescopes to scour the skyline.
+Generally the Planetarium has three themed shows per day.

 Romney Rd., Greenwich, SE10 9NF, England